Pua Magasiva: Biography

 Outside his work on television and film, Magasiva acted in theatre, including Two Days in Dream in 2003 (written by Mario Gaoa, member of the Naked Samoans, and directed by Colin Mitchell).
 Another play that he acted in was Sex with Strangers, which was written by Mitchell, though Two Days in Dream was well received by critics.
 In 2008, he co-starred with brother Robbie in the play Where We Once Belonged.
 Magasiva also appeared in nine Lift Plus commercials in New Zealand and also took over his brother's role as the Small Blacks TV News presenter opposite Conrad Snakey Smith.
 In January 2017, he helped pull a man from his burning car.

+He was a co-presenter on the Flava morning radio show from 2015 to 2018.
+He resigned from the station after a third drink-driving charge.
+He left Shortland Street that same year.

 Domestic assault and suicide

 On 18 December 2019, a name suppression order was lifted, revealing that Pua Magasiva had been convicted of domestic assault against his wife in April, 15 days before his death.
 Pua was sentenced to 70 hours of community work, and six months of supervision.
 According to his widow, during a tell-all photoshoot after his death, he had engaged in a regular pattern of abuse, concussed her three times, and threatened to harm her, himself, or their daughter, if she went to the police.
 She claimed to have later found a diary belonging to him showing "pages... full of haunting images, tortured thoughts and self-loathing" and admitting that he had always been violent and angry.
 On 11 May 2019, Pua Magasiva died of a suspected suicide in a hotel room in Wellington.
 His widow stated that he attacked her in a drunken rage the night he died.